Would you like to improve your relationships with your kids, your spouse, significant other, friends, extended family and co-workers?

 “Shelly Gable turns all this on its head.
 She is one of the few who work on what makes a marriage great, and her work holds a crucial lesson for all of us who want to transform a good relationship—marriage, parent, or friendship—into an excellent one.”

-Gable developed the chart below to identify and categorize how people communicate in response to good news.
+This is my version of a chart Gable developed to identify and categorize how people communicate in response to good news.
 Read the chart and decide where the majority of your responses fall.
 (Be honest – awareness is the first step of change!)

 Next, observe yourself in action over the weekend and the next week or so, to see if your reactions fall squarely where you think they do.
 If you discover that your actions are not speaking as constructively as you would like, follow these steps and in no time you will be seeing positive results.